Introduction

 Find Enabled (DWORD 32-bit value) and set its value to 0

-Windows Hello simply no longer uses VBS as its security backend
+- Windows Hello no longer used VBS as its security backend (based on observed VBS state)

 Step 6: Restart Your Computer